SEUNGHO-Y00/Web-Hacking-Class/XSSattack.md

 7. DOM Based XSS
 - Create a tag by using JavaScript
 - Create and execute a new script from a browser
-- an XSS attack wherein the attack payload is executed as a result of modifying the DOM “environment” in the victim's browser used by the original client side script,
+- an XSS attack wherein the attack payload is executed as a result of modifying the DOM “environment” in the victim's browser used by the original client-side script,
 - document.write = "";
 - innerHTML